-In August 2020, after the rigged presidential election in Belarus, hundreds of thousands of people marched in peaceful protests, thousands were arrested and severely beaten by security forces.
+In August 2020, after the rigged presidential election in Belarus, hundreds of thousands of people marched in peaceful protests and thousands were arrested and severely beaten by security forces.
 The incidents of torture were documented by doctors and human rights defenders.

 In May 2021, an allegation of crimes against humanity was submitted to the German Federal Prosecutor’s Office on behalf of 10 people who had been tortured in Belarus.
 Previously, similar applications under universal jurisdiction have been filed and considered in Lithuania.
 In Poland, an investigation of the allegations submitted by two Polish citizens is underway as well.

-And today the Investigative Committee of Belarus refused to initiate a criminal case based on the complaints by the citizens who had suffered from the brutality of law enforcement officers during detentions at peaceful protests in August 2020 and in places of detention.
+Today, the Investigative Committee of Belarus refused to initiate a criminal case based on the complaints by the citizens who had suffered from law enforcement officers’ violence when arrested at peaceful protests in August 2020 and in places of detention.
 According to the Investigative Committee of Belarus, the submission of these appeals was “orchestrated”.

 680 people have submitted their requests for an investigation into “alleged unlawful acts on the part of internal affairs officers”.
-The Investigative Committee stated that the officers’ use of physical force and means of restraint in suppressing violations of law had been in accordance with the requirements of the law “Concerning the bodies of internal affairs” and other laws of Belarus.
-The Committee also noted that the chosen means and methods had been proportionate and “applied with the intention of causing the least harm in a given situation”.
-According to the Investigative Committee of Belarus, the citizens sustained their injuries “in places of unauthorised mass events and mass disturbances”.
+The Investigative Committee stated that the officers’ use of physical force and means of restraint in suppressing violations of the law had been in accordance with the requirements of the law “Concerning the Bodies of Internal Affairs” and other laws of Belarus.
+The Committee also noted that the chosen means and methods had been “proportionate” and “applied with the intention of causing the least harm in a given situation”.
+According to the Investigative Committee of Belarus, the citizens sustained their injuries “in places of unauthorized mass events and mass disturbances”.